IndoNLP/nusa-crowd/README.md

 There are two broad licensing categories for biomedical datasets:

 ##### 1. Public Data (Public Domain, Creative Commons, Apache 2.0, etc.)
-##### 2. External Data Use Agreements (PhysioNet, i2b2/n2c2, etc.)
+##### 2. External Data Use Agreements

 We will accept data-loading scripts for either type; please see the [FAQs](#FAQs) for more explicit details on what we propose.

 ### Why is this important?

-Biomedical language data is highly specialized, requiring expert curation and annotation.
-Many great initiatives have created different language data sets across a variety of biological domains.
+Textual data of Indonesian languages, especially for local languages, is extremely low-resource and under represented globally.
+Many great initiatives have created different language data sets across a variety of languages.
 A **centralized source that allows users to access relevant information reproducibly** greatly increases accessibility of these datasets, and promotes research.

 Our unified schema allows researchers and practioners to **access the same type of information across a variety of datasets with fixed keys**.
 This can enable researchers to quickly iterate, and write scripts without worrying about pre-processing nuances specific to a dataset.

 ## Contribution Guidelines

-To be considered a contributor, participants must implement an *accepted data-loading script* to the bigscience-biomedical collection for **at least 3 datasets**.
+To be considered a contributor, participants must implement an *accepted data-loading script* to the nusantara-nlp collection for **at least 3 datasets**.

 Explicit instructions are found in the next section, but the steps for getting a data-loading script accepted are as follows: <br>